 The pit toilets were behind our hut and the solar heated shower block was behind the kitchen.
-We got used to cold showers and even looked forward to them – the only time we would be cool all day was those 10 minutes in the shower!
+We got used to cold showers and even looked forward to them – the only time we would be cool all day was those 10 minutes in the shower.

 But we knew we were living in luxury compared to most of the people around us.
-We also knew we were here by choice and would go home to our airconditioners, flushable indoor toilets, hot showers and more food than we could possibly want or need.
+We also knew we were here by choice and that eventually we would go home to our airconditioners, flushable indoor toilets, hot showers and more food than we could possibly want or need.
 For the people around us, this was their everyday existence.

 We spent our days listening to the children singing and playing the drums during morning assembly, photographed and video-taped them in the classrooms, played with them after school, visited their homes and spoke to their parents about life in Uganda.